Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • granulator;

-The pneumatic conveyor, as well as the conveyor, will help to increase the efficiency of the workflow - with their help, the supply of raw materials is accelerated and improved.
+A pneumatic conveyor, as well as a conveyor, will help increase the efficiency of the work process - with their help, the supply of raw materials is accelerated and improved.

 The key processing device is the agglomerator.
-It is he who, when exposed to high temperature, forms secondary raw materials from polyethylene waste - agglomerate.
+It is he who, when exposed to high temperatures, forms secondary raw materials - agglomerate - from polyethylene waste.
 Subsequently, finished products are produced from the agglomerate.

-The granulator can be part of the processing line, but in some cases you can do without it.
+The granulator may be part of the processing line, but in some cases you can do without it.

 Polyethylene is recycled by burning it.
 The main disadvantage of this technique is the toxic substances released during the combustion process.
-We have to apply increased security measures to avoid environmental pollution.
+It is necessary to apply increased safety measures to avoid environmental pollution.

 Recycled polyethylene products

-Instead of recycling plastic bags and other products made from this material by incineration, it is much more profitable and efficient to send them for recycling.
+Instead of recycling plastic bags and other products made from this material by burning, it is much more profitable and efficient to send them for recycling.
 The features of this process are:

-for the first time, you can recycle polyethylene products without any restrictions.
+For the first time, polyethylene products can be recycled without any restrictions.
 But the number of subsequent processing is limited by certain conditions, because the quality of the material begins to gradually decline.
 It is possible to produce any products from polyethylene recycled several times only if the requirements for these products are significantly reduced.

-Various companies accept film and other materials from polyethylene, planning to make money on it, but we must not forget that the quality of the material decreases not only due to multiple recycling cycles.
+Various companies produce film and other materials made of polyethylene, planning to make money on it, but we must not forget that the quality of the material decreases not only due to multiple processing cycles.
 The deterioration of the properties of polyethylene products is also affected by exposure to direct sunlight, temperature fluctuations, as well as some other operating conditions.

-It is worth considering the following feature: products recycled from polyethylene (for example, bags) may not be too inferior in their parameters to primary ones, but at the same time they can be bought at a very attractive price.
+It is also worth considering this feature: products made from polyethylene secondary (for example, bags) may not be too inferior in their parameters to the primary ones, but at the same time they can be purchased at a very attractive price.

 Recycling of bags and other polyethylene products is carried out according to the following scheme: